 Dramatic light, realistic textures, naturalistic colors, and long depth-of-field photos

-Use the word 'Photography' in your prompt: This final version is prone to generate illustrations - really nice ones! - if you don't emphasize 'photography' enough.
+Use the word 'Photography' in your prompt: This model is prone to generate illustrations - really nice ones! - if you don't emphasize 'photography' enough.
 Be sure to prompt clearly for photographs!
+For fantasy and sci-fi scenes I begin and end prompts with photo terms.

 If you want long depth of field/in-focus background: describe your background.
 Just write up some unique characteristics about what's back there - you'll get more focus on it.